 - All participating students must agree to honor their job shadow appointment and its terms, location, etc. STUDENTS MAY NOT WITHDRAW FROM THEIR JOB SHADOW AFTER A MATCH HAS OCCURRED.
-Cancellations will result in deactivation from the BuckyNet system.
+Cancellations will result in loss of BuckyNet privileges.

 - Students assume all monetary expenses, including travel and lodging (when applicable).

-October 1, 2015: Student resume submission begins on BuckyNet
+October 1: Student resume submission begins via BuckyNet

-November 20 – December 7, 2014: Employers will contact matched students to discuss shadow details
+November 20 – December 7: Employers contact matched students to discuss shadow details

 Students only need to attend one Shadow Information Session.
 Check Today in Grainger Hall for room location.

 What Happens During A Job Shadow?

 Each shadow may be structured differently but typically participants will meet with staff members of varying experience levels and have the opportunity to ask questions about job responsibilities, the company and the industry.
 Students can watch staff perform their job responsibilities to get a feel for what it might be like to work in that field.
 Some employers include presentations, case problems, or activities to give participants a better understanding of the company and industry.
 Often times a tour of the company is included and employers will ask Badger alumni to participate so that students can network with former UW-Madison students.
 Many employers provide resume, interviewing, and networking advice that participants can use as they search for internships and jobs in the future.

 How It Works

 Attend an Information Session to learn more.
 Then apply for up to 15 job shadow opportunities posted in BuckyNet by the job shadow application deadline (see timeline below).
 The more job shadow applications submitted, the higher the likelihood of being matched with an employer.